GX-47/URL-Shortener/README.md

 # Load-Balanced URL Shortener

 A containerized URL shortener service built with Python, Flask, Docker, and Kubernetes that allows users to submit long URLs and get shortened versions.
 The system is scalable, with a load balancer distributing requests across multiple instances.
-URL mappings are stored in Redis, a key-value store running in a separate container.
+URL mappings are stored in MongoDB, a key-value store running in a separate container.

 ## Features

 - Shorten long URLs to easily shareable short URLs
 - Containerized application using Docker
-- Redis for URL storage
+- MongoDB for URL storage
 - Horizontally scalable with Kubernetes
 - Auto-scaling based on CPU usage
 - Load balancing across multiple instances